Subaru Impreza WRC: World Rally Car Impreza GD, 2001–2008

 The WRC2006 received the production car's second facelift with the "hawk eye" headlamps.
 It had several mechanical changes from the previous year's car due to rule changes which banned active differentials as well as water injection, as well as mandating that teams must re-use cars and engines on selected ‘pairs’ of events.
 Due to the rule changes, the car was introduced on the first round of the season.

-The WRC2007, a revised version of the earlier year's car, was introduced at the fourth round of the championship, Rally Mexico.
+The WRC2007, a revised version of the earlier year's car, was introduced at the fourth round of the championship, Rally México.
 It featured new dampers, a different radiator and intercooler arrangement, as well as improved weight distribution, suspension geometry and differential set-ups.
 It was considered to be underachieving compared to the newly introduced 2007 Focus WRC and the all-new Citroen C4 WRC.
 The car suffered from extensive handling problems, resulting in Subaru withdrawing from Rally Finland on the second day of the rally.

 Each transmission in the WRC2007 takes 85 hours to build, and costs over £75,000.
 The front and rear differentials are similar while the centre differential is unique.
 Each takes around 16 hours to build and costs about £20,000.
 The cases for the transmission and differentials are constructed from magnesium to reduce weight.
 Filled with oil, the transmission weighs 95 kg, and a differential weighs 25 kg.
 The car's engine, transmission and differential are individually oil sealed, so that they can be removed and replaced without fluid loss.
 This also helps the team replace the components in 10–12 minutes.
 The transmission's lubrication system has a 4.5 litre capacity and includes an oil pump to help control differential temperatures, which usually operate around 100C.
 The transmission retains the roadgoing Impreza's H pattern but utilizes a hydraulically actuated and electronically controlled semi-automatic gearshift.
 The hydraulic gear shift system operates at a pressure of 2500 psi, allowing gear shifts to be completed in less than 0.1 seconds.